 These were just a few of more than seventy framed pictures I took down from the walls of my house by the bay when I needed to get it redecorated and depersonalized, ready to rent.
 That was three years ago.
 At the time, my helpful building contractor said ‘Throw the pictures into the basement of the house we are working on up the road.
 It is clean and dry and the pictures will be safe there until you have a place to put them.’
 Neither he nor I knew it would be nearly three years before I’d show up again in Shady Side.
-By then, the house would have been sold, the basement cleared, and my pictures inadvertently thrown on a skip.
+By then, the house with storage space would have been sold, the basement cleared, and my pictures inadvertently thrown on a skip.
 This is the kind of shit that does happen.

 The mistake was discovered only last week and since then I have been mourning the loss of the 6 wooden combs painted like Chinese ladies that I bought in Hong Kong, mounted on red velvet, and had framed by my favorite print shop in London’s Crouch End.
 The deeply politically incorrect framed set of cocktail stirrers in the shape of ageing women with drooping breasts.
 Deborah Toner’s linen runner stitched with outlines of Belfast’s most iconic buildings.